ExpressionEngine/ExpressionEngine-User-Guide/docs/development/v6-add-on-migration.md

 # v6 Add-on Migration

-ExpressionEngine 6 offers dractic codebase update.
-While we have aimed to make transition as smooth as possible, some add-ons will need to get their code updated.
+ExpressionEngine 6 offers a rather large codebase update.
+While we have aimed to make the transition as smooth as possible, some add-ons will need to get their code updated.

 [TOC]

 ## What's changed?

-- ExpressionEngine now requires at least PHP 5.6.
-- We took `EllisLab` out of folder structure and also out of namespace.
+- `EllisLab` has been removed from the file structure and namespace.
-- Member groups has been replaced with Roles.
-A member can have multiple Roles.
+- Member groups have been replaced with Roles.
+Remember that a member can have multiple Roles.
-- With the introduction of Jump Menu, the add-ons can provide their own Jump Menu items.
+- With the introduction of the [Jump Menu](development/jump-menu), add-ons can provide their own Jump Menu items.
-- System of storing access permission for upload directories and templates has been reversed.
-Previously, we saved in database info on member groups that are forbidden to access given upload directories or templates.
-Starting with v6, we store info on member roles that are allowed to access given objects.
+- The system by which permissions were stored for upload directories and templates has been reversed.
+Previously, we saved information in the database on member groups that are **forbidden** to access given upload directories or templates.
+Starting with v6, we store info on member roles that are **allowed** to access given objects.
 - Control panel layout changes.
 Certain HTML selectors have been replaced with the new ones.
-- Columns in Entry Manager are now customizable.
+- Columns in the Entry Manager are now customizable.
 Fieldtypes can provide their data to be displayed in the column.
 - Add-ons can have icons.